 Income Tax is taken from the money you earn each year.

 Everyone can earn a certain amount of money before paying tax, this is called your annual personal allowance.
+The personal allowance has increased to £10,600 for the 2015-16 tax year, a figure which begins to dwindle once you start earning over £100,000 in income.

 If you earn over a set amount, your tax free personal allowance is gradually withdrawn.